 I spend a minimum of 9 hours each day sitting in a chair staring at a computer screen.
 On average, this number is closer to 12 hours.

-With heavy repetitions, the shorts are weighty enough that they will rub the hair off your legs.
+The downside to this weight is that the shorts are weighty enough that they will rub the hair off your legs.
 This is something that happens gradually over time and probably occurs with most alternatives aside from actual biker shorts or tissue-paper-thin running shorts.

 Running / Hiking

 Have I run hundreds of miles in these shorts?
 Yes!

 Are they the best-in-class running shorts?
 Not really.
 But this shouldn’t come as a surprise.

 Where the shorts’ quality and toughness puts them in elite company as gym apparel and casual wear, they don’t compare to fit-for-purpose split running shorts.
 Birddogs are a one-pair-quiver.
 You really can do anything.
 Most running shorts I’m comparing them to weight half as much and, if you have a slight build, make your junk stick out awkwardly.
 So using wearing them to spin class or Whole Foods or your buddy’s house would be bizarre.
 Wearing them near a playground or an elementary school would be criminal.

 With the thicker outer material and liner, Birddogs don’t vent well.
 They’re swampy.
 After a run, I’m usually dying to peel them off.
 Granted, there is no “perfect” pair of shorts in this regard, and these get the job done.
 On occasion, when I run, I find myself wishing I was a little less constricted.

 These are phenomenal for vacations to places where there’s water.
 Wear em on the plane then leave them on when you take a dip in the jacuzzi.
 Then wear them on the plane back.
 Maybe.